 - Parent’s Choice

 Get the Food & Nutrients for Baby’s Brain!

 Finding the Safest Baby Food Without Heavy Metals

 The Clean Label Project is a non-profit organization devoted to bringing transparency to food products.
 CLP tests baby food through a third party for heavy metals and other contaminants.

 They’ve identified several baby food brands that meet their Clean Label Project Purity Award.

 The Clean label Project Purity Award evaluates products for substances that wouldn’t be listed on a product label.
 These include chemicals of concern and industrial and environmental toxins and contaminants (like heavy metals, pesticide residues, and plasticizers) that have the long-term potential to adversely affect health and well-being.

-The baby food brands that have the Clean Label Project Purity Award are:
+The safest and best baby food brands without heavy metals and that have the Clean Label Project Purity Award are:

 - Once Upon a Farm

 - Fresh Bellies